catherinearnett/byte-premium-tool/README.md

 *  Choose an option/method

-## Sources
+## Uses

-There are multiple options for the source of the byte ratios: `option 1`, `option 2`, `option 3`.

-## Option 1: NLLB method
+## Use Case 1: Look up pre-calculated byte premiums

-This is the recommended method if the languages you are comparing are both on the list.
-See `Appendix` for list of languages.

-This method will calculate the ratio between two languages based on the NLLB dataset (refer to paper).
+This is the recommended method if the languages you are comparing are both on in our dataset of 1155 languages.
+This method will calculate the ratio between two languages based on the NLLB, FLORES, or Bible datasets in descending order of priority (refer to paper for details).
+To use this methods, you only need to provide two language codes.
+The output will be the ratio of bytes required by the first language with respect to the bytes required for the second language.

+Language codes should be provided in the format ISO639-3 and ISO 15924, separated by an underscore, e.g. eng_latn.

 ```
-python byte_ratio_calculator/byte_ratio_calculator.py byte_ratio_calculator/nllb_coef.tsv -m 'option_1' -l1 'eng' -l2 'arb'
+python byte_premium_tool.py -l1 'mya_mymr' -l2 'eng_latn'
 ```

 ### Required Arguments